HOW TO PLAY: Ultimate Texas Hold ‘em

 Trips

 Trips is an optional wager.
 It wins regardless of whether the hand beats the dealer.
 A player can even fold and still win the Trips wager.
-An example of this would be if three of a kind was on the board but the player held a 2 and a 3 that did not match.
+An example of this would be if three of a kind were on the board, but the player held a 2 and a 3 that did not match.
 He should fold the hand and play the board, winning the Trips bet.

 Trips Payout